telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListPagerItem.md

 Gets a reference to the TreeListPagingManager object for the current RadTreeList object.

-###  IsTopItem `Boolean`
+###  TableSection `TableRowSection`

-Gets a boolean value indicating whether the pager item is placed on top or bottom of the
+Returns a value of type TableRowSection indicating where the pager item row is placed in the
-            rendered treelist control.

-###  NumericPager `Control`

-Gets a reference to the numeric pager Control object.

-###  ItemType `TreeListItemType`

-Gets a value from the TreeListItemType enumeration indicating what role the items has in the treelist.

-###  OwnerTreeList `RadTreeList`

-Gets a reference to the owner RadTreeList object.

-###  IsDataBinding `Boolean`

-Gets or sets a value indicating whether the control is currently being bound.
+            Table control rendered by RadTreeList.

 ## Methods

-###  Initialize
+###  FireCommandEvent

-Initializes the TreeListPagerItem.
+Use this method to simulate item command event that bubbles to
+             and can be handled automatically or in a custom manner, handling .ItemCommand event.

 #### Parameters

+#### commandName `System.String`

+command to bubble, for example 'Page'

-#### columns `System.Collections.Generic.IList{Telerik.Web.UI.TreeListColumn}`
+#### commandArgument `System.Object`

+command argument, for example 'Next'

 #### Returns